 Every month several eggs begin to develop at the same time and this process ends with their ovulation.
 Only one of these eggs becomes a mature egg, while the others deteriorate and lose their ability to be fertilised.
 The woman’s body now prepares for possible pregnancy.
 If the egg is not fertilised, it will be released with the menstrual blood.

 Egg donation is an anonymous, free and altruistic act which allows another woman to have a child.
-The eggs come from a natural reserve in the ovaries and would normally never be used.
+The eggs come from a natural reserve in the ovaries and which all women lose every month in their cycle and so will never be used.

 Therefore, although the egg donation consists of donating something from one person to another, it does not mean the definitive loss of something irreplaceable.
 It is also a way of taking advantage of some of those eggs which a woman will never use.